Table of Contents

-Roth IRAs are very advantageous for eligible individuals because they allow post-tax contributions of up to $6,000 annually, or $7,000 if over 50 years of age.
+Roth IRAs are very advantageous for eligible individuals because they allow post-tax contributions of up to $6,500 annually or $7,000 if over 50 years of age.
 Eligibility to contribute to a Roth depends on one having earned income and that their gross adjusted income doesn’t exceed limits set by the IRS.
-Tax free distributions can be taken at any time after 59.5.
+Tax-free distributions can be taken at any time after 59.5.
 Taking a distribution prior to 59.5 years of age will result in a 10% early withdrawal penalty.
 You are not obligated to take RMDs with a Roth IRA.

-SEP IRAs are Simplified Employee Pension plans that allow self employed individuals, partners, or owners of companies, to provide a simple, low-cost retirement plan for employees.
-Employers can make tax deductible contributions of up to 25% of an employee’s pay or up to $58,000 in 2021.
+SEP IRAs are Simplified Employee Pension plans that allow self-employed individuals, partners, or owners of companies, to provide a simple, low-cost retirement plan for employees.
+Employers can make tax-deductible contributions of up to 25% of an employee’s pay or up to $66,000 in 2023.
 Just like with a Traditional IRA, SEP IRA holders must begin to take RMDs at 72 years of age.

-SIMPLE IRAs are for small businesses with less than 100 employees and self employed individuals.
-Employees under 50 years of age can contribute $13,500 per year, or if over 50, $16,500.
-Employers can match up to 3% of the employees pay.
+SIMPLE IRAs are for small businesses with less than 100 employees and self-employed individuals.
+Employees under 50 years of age can contribute $15,500 per year.
+If 50 or over, and your plan permits, you may contribute up to an additional $3,500 as a catch-up contribution.
+Employers can match up to 3% of the employee’s pay.
 Again, account owners must take RMDs upon reaching 72 years of age.